willstMSFT/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-manage-lighthouse-rbac-permissions.md

 After you've added users to, or removed users from, the available Lighthouse RBAC roles, go to the Lighthouse permissions page to view the latest group membership for each role.

 > [!NOTE]
-> Once you've added a user to, or removed a user from, a Lighthouse RBAC role, it may take up to an hour for group membership changes to appear in Lighthouse.
+> Once you've added a user to, or removed a user from, a Lighthouse RBAC role, it could take up to an hour for group membership changes to appear in Lighthouse.

 To learn more about each Lighthouse RBAC role to determine which roles users in your partner tenant should have, see [Overview of permissions in Microsoft 365 Lighthouse](m365-lighthouse-overview-of-permissions.md).